aadiltajani/slash/README.md

 ```
 :golf: Flags and Command Line Arguments
 ---
-Currently the tool supports the following flags and command line arguments.
+Currently, the tool supports the following flags and command line arguments.
 These flags and arguments can be used to quickly filter and guide the search to get you the best results very quickly.

 | Arguments | Type | Default | Description                                                          |
 |-----------|------|---------|----------------------------------------------------------------------|